Last Updated on January 15, 2026 by Maged kamel

 For the second iteration

-The second video includes an illustration of the second solved problem Number #6.
-This is the second solved problem of the two Solved problems for the Newton-Raphson method which is problem number 6: Use the Newton method for root extraction to find the roots of this function.
+This is the second solved problem of the two Solved problems for the Newton-Raphson method: problem number 6.
+Use the Newton method for root extraction to find the roots of this function.

-1-We make the table we put different values of X and we find the corresponding values of our function.
+1-We can make a table: we put different values of X and find the corresponding values of our function to locate the exact X value.

 3-For the next point where x=0.25, we get (-1.678994).